Memphis International Airport: Hub status

 Air-cargo company Federal Express moved its base to Memphis from Little Rock, Arkansas, in 1973.
 Memphis was selected because of its temperate climate and location in the middle of the country.
 The decision was credited with enabling the city to go from a river port of decreasing economic relevance to an important global distribution center.
+Shipments flew into and out of the hub overnight on aircraft that exclusively carried cargo.
 To accommodate the company's rapid growth and larger aircraft, a "superhub" facility opened in 1981, featuring new methods of handling freight containers and high-speed conveyor belts operated by a computer system.
 Memphis became the busiest airport by cargo traffic worldwide in 1992.
 By 2000, the hub processed over one million packages per night, and FedEx ran 150 daily flights from Memphis.

-Southern Airways was an important regional carrier at Memphis in the 1960s; it merged into Republic Airlines in 1979 as the first large merger after the passage of the Airline Deregulation Act.
-With the dismantling of the Civil Aeronautics Board (CAB) flight approval requirements, airlines began developing around a large hub model as opposed to the former point-to-point networks that were common before deregulation.
-Republic Airlines established Memphis as a hub operation in 1985 and began flights to Mexico in 1985–86.
-The company merged into Northwest Airlines in 1986.
-Northwest operated around 300 daily flights at the peak of the hub, including international flights to Canada, Mexico, and the Caribbean.
+Southern Airways developed a busy operation in Memphis.
+In 1979, the carrier merged with North Central Airlines to form Republic Airlines, which expanded the Memphis operation into a hub in 1985.
+Republic began the first international flight from Memphis to Puerto Vallarta in December 1985.
+As of 1986, it connected the airport to 60 destinations.
+That year the company merged into Northwest Airlines, which maintained the hub.
+Northwest lost money in Memphis and nearly closed the hub in 1993.
+The airline then worked on its local reputation and on-time record, and passenger counts began to rise.

-KLM, a partner of Northwest, launched the airport's first transatlantic passenger flight to Amsterdam Airport Schiphol in June 1995.
-The airline used McDonnell Douglas MD-11 on the route.
-In preparation for the flight, the airport had constructed a customs facility that cost $12.6 million.
-In 2003, Northwest began flying the route instead, initially with a McDonnell Douglas DC-10-30, and later with an Airbus A330.
+KLM, a partner of Northwest, launched the airport's first transatlantic passenger flight to Amsterdam in June 1995.
+To commemorate the occasion, the airline named the McDonnell Douglas MD-11 operating the inaugural flight Elvis 1 and gave each passenger gifts, among them a small bottle of Jack Daniel's whiskey.
+In preparation for the flight, the airport had constructed a new customs facility.
+In 1997, Northwest acquired Express Airlines I, a regional carrier that operated under the Northwest Airlink brand, and shifted its headquarters to Memphis.
+The airport served 11.8 million travelers in 2000.

-Northwest was acquired by Delta Air Lines (which operates a large hub in Atlanta) in 2008.
-Delta maintained Memphis as a hub, flying as many as 200 flights per day in 2009.
-However, the carrier discontinued the Amsterdam link in September 2012 due to high fuel prices, diminished passenger numbers, and economic challenges.
-Delta continued to scale back its operations at Memphis before closing the hub in 2013.
-Passenger traffic at the airport declined for the next several years until it bottomed out at 3.5 million in 2015.
+The Memphis–Shelby County Airport Authority expanded the facilities.
+The passenger terminal was enlarged five times between 1986 and 1999.
+Northwest and the airport authority worked together on the fifth project.
+They added 15 gates to Concourse A for Express I's new 50-seat Bombardier CRJs.
+Other upgrades included a post-security corridor linking Concourses B and C, a new lounge, and faster ticket counters.
+A third parallel runway opened in 1997.
+Three years later, the middle runway was rebuilt and lengthened to 11,120 ft.
+Dubbed the World Runway, it enabled KLM to take off from Memphis with a full cabin in hot conditions and FedEx to carry more cargo.